-Abstract- This paper studies video multicasting in large scale areas using wireless mesh networks.
-The focus is on the use of Internet access gateways that allow a choice of alternative routes to avoid potentially lengthy and low capacity multi-hop wireless paths.
-A set of heuristic-based algorithms is described that together aim to maximize reliable network capacity: the two-tier integrated architecture algorithm, the weighted gateway uploading algorithm, the link-controlled routing tree algorithms use different approaches to arrange nodes involved in video multicasting into a clustered and two-tier integrated architecture in which network protocols can make use of multiple gateways to improve system throughput.
-Simulation results are presented, showing that our multicasting algorithms can achieve up to 40% more throughput than other related published approaches.
+Abstract-This paper studies video multicasting in large-scale areas using wireless mesh networks.
+The focus is on the use of Internet access gateways that allow a choice of alternative routes to avoid potentially lengthy and low-capacity multihop wireless paths.
+A set of heuristic-based algorithms is described that together aim to maximize reliable network capacity: the two-tier integrated architecture algorithm, the weighted gateway uploading algorithm, the link-controlled routing tree algorithm, and the dynamic group management algorithm.
+These algorithms use different approaches to arrange nodes involved in video multicasting into a clustered and two-tier integrated architecture in which network protocols can make use of multiple gateways to improve system throughput.
+Simulation results are presented, showing that our multicasting algorithms can achieve up to 40 percent more throughput than other related published approaches.